JMortonTan/JSeal/README.md

 | Portable Network Graphics  | .png          |

 **Test with Bitmap files (.bmp) resulted in no artifacts.
-And decoded successfully** **Test with PNG files (.png) resulted in no artifacts.
-And decoded successfully** **Last update: 10/22/14**
+And decoded successfully**

+**Test with PNG files (.png) resulted in no artifacts.
+And decoded successfully**

+**Last update: 10/22/14**

 ###Instructions

+**As of now, please code and decode files into the same directory as the compiled code.
+Changing directories is currently untested.**

 Please clone this git by using the command: